 "The Alf Engen School is unique in that we only hire experienced instructors who have attained certification through PSIA (Professional Ski Instructors of America) to provide high quality lessons for all of our students.
 It is a small group of dedicated ski pros who love helping people attain their skiing dreams.” - Robbe Mayall

 From both a personal and professional perspective, Mayall believes that taking a lesson can truly transform anyone’s skiing experience.
 Plus, it’s a great opportunity to meet other ski enthusiast and use the full resources of the resort.

-1. Practice on terrain you are comfortable with: Only when you are skiing skillfully on comfortable terrain should you attempt more challenging conditions.
+1. Practice on familiar terrain: Only when you are skiing skillfully on comfortable terrain should you attempt more challenging conditions.

 2. Look toward your next turn: Many people ski looking at their feet or skis.
 You wouldn’t ride looking at the front wheel of your bike, would you?

 3. Play with the shape of your turns: Try to make turns that have different shapes.
 Make turns that look like a big S instead of a Z. How about a C or a J or even a comma?

 4. Remember to breathe: Many people hold their breath while skiing, which restricts them from following through movements.

 5. In skiing "balance" is a verb: You are never in balance, but rather always balancing.

 6. Always direct your weight to the inside edge of the outside ski: That’s the left (big toe) edge of the right ski in a left turn.
 Skis are made to turn the direction they are tipped (edged).
 Learn to tip both skis symmetrically in the direction you want to turn.